eScholarship/jschol/README.md

 Tooling
 -------
+* `lando aws` Runs AWS-cli commands on the Jschol appserver
 * `lando bundle` Runs bundle commands on the Lando Jschol appserver
+* `lando deploy` Runs the deployment script to deploy to Elastic Beanstalk
+* `lando irb` Runs irb on the Jschol appserver (for some good REPL fun)
 * `lando npm` Runs npm commands on the Lando Jschol appserver
+* `lando promote` Promote an Elastic Beanstalk app from one environment to another
 * `lando ruby`  Runs ruby commands on the Lando Jschol appserver
 * `lando socks` Sets the socks proxy tunnel back up, if you have been too idle
 * `lando ssh` Drops into a shell on a service, runs commands
 * `lando start` Starts the Jschol app
 * `lando stop` Stops the Jschol app
+* `lando watch-dev` Watches eb-pub-jschol2-dev aws environment details for updates.
+* `lando watch-prd` Watches eb-pub-jschol2-prd aws environment details for updates.
+* 'lando watch-stg` Watches eb-pub-jschol2-stg aws environment details for updates.

 More [tooling](https://docs.lando.dev/config/tooling.html) can be added easily.